C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

-The definition of the target grid is again done using the namelist 'INPUT_grid_org'.
+The definition of the target grid is again done using the namelist 'INPUT_grid_org`.
 As the subroutines are exactly the same as the ones used in *extpar_topo_to_buffer*, it is referred to the subsection *'Target grid definition'* in section [3.1](#extpar_topo_to_buffer){reference-type="ref"